TaylorMonacelli/openunison.github.io/docs/deployauth.md

 | impersonation.resources.limits.memory | Maximum memory allocated to oidc proxy |
 | impersonation.resources.limits.cpu | Maximum CPU allocated to oidc proxy |

-The terminal in the dashboard will work without issue, since the dashboard uses websockets intead of SPDY.
+The terminal in the dashboard will work without issue, since the dashboard uses websockets instead of SPDY.

 ### OpenUnison Resource Configuration